yemeksepeti/cometd-js-jquery/README.md

 Usage
 -----
-This paragraph implies that you have installed npm (Node Package Manager, which is part of NodeJS) as well as [Bower](http://bower.io). (the command .
+This paragraph implies that you have installed npm (Node Package Manager, which is part of NodeJS) as well as [Bower](http://bower.io). (the command **bower** must be present in your shell / command prompt / console).

-The simple way of using this dependency is to issue:
+The simple way of using this dependency is to issue the following command from a terminal:
 ```bower install cometd-js-jquery```

 or by adding it to your project's ```bower.json```- / ```component.json```-file: